 Please be aware of the following trail closures along Buffalo Bayou:

-- The following trails are closed to the public: Lower asphalt trail near Green Tree Nature Area, lower asphalt trail west of Jackson Hill Bridge, lower asphalt trail behind Beth Yeshurun Cemetery, lower asphalt trail behind Lost Lake, Sesquicentennial Park (southside) at Smith Street to Milam Street.
+- The following trails are closed to the public: Lower asphalt trail near Green Tree Nature Area, lower asphalt trail east of Waugh Drive, lower asphalt trail west of Jackson Hill Bridge (closed behind Lost Lake), lower asphalt trail behind Beth Yeshurun Cemetery, lower asphalt trail behind Lost Lake, Sesquicentennial Park (southside) at Smith Street to Milam Street.
 Please avoid use of these trails for your safety.

 - The City of Houston is working with the Federal Emergency Management Agency (FEMA) to fund trail restoration and stabilize the embankment from Franklin Street to Main Street due to damage caused by Hurricane Harvey.